axiomiety/axiomiety.github.io/llog/cisco_ios.markdown

 If `0 output errors, 0 collisions` is increasing, it suggests issues at the Physical or Datalink layer (often as a result of half-duplex on one end and full-duplex on the other).

+If `0 input errors, 0 CRC` is increasing, it could be an issue with the Physical layer - like the cable receiving excessive interference.
+Interfernce usually manifests itself with increasing CRC/input errors but the collision counter stays the same.

+`0 no buffer` is good - means we're processing all incoming packets and don't have to drop any.

+`0 ignored` is also good.
+Will increase in conjunction with `no buffer` - dropped packets essentially.

+`runts` is for frames that are not at least 64 bytes (minimum).
+Usually caused by collisions

+`griants` - big frames, greater than 1518 bytes.

+`input errors` = `runts` + `giants` + `no buffer` + `CRC` + `frame` + `overrun` + `ignored`.

+`CRC` - the checksum in the `FCS` portion of the frame.

+`frame` represents incomplete/illegal frames.

+`late collision` - all collisions should occur by the 64th byte of a frame, as per Ethernet specs.
+If not, usually points to a duplex mismatched or an excessive cable length (greater than specifications).

     home#sh int s0/3/0
     Serial0/3/0 is administratively down, line protocol is down (disabled) Hardware is HD64570